amirhesam1995/public-transport-analysis/README.md

 3. To compute the accessibility scores, run `python3 public-transport-city.py`.
 Inside that script there is a variable `first_run`.
 By default it is True, which implies the mongo db is modified (adding links, connections, nodes, etc.).
 However, if you have already filled the databse, e.g., you are running the script for a second time, you do not need to fill the database again: in this case, set ``first_run=False` before running the script.

+4. Results are written in the mongo-db, in the table `points`, where fields concerning sociality and velocity score are added

-4. Use `public-transport-city.ipnb` to visualize the accessibility map
+5. Use `public-transport-city.ipnb` to visualize the accessibility map

 ## Compute travel time distances and all the accessbility quantities
 1. run ```jupyter-notebook``` and open the public-transport-analysis notebook.